Introduction: Glowing Air-Bubble Clock; Powered by ESP8266

 You can modify/add font data on the arduino code what you want to display on your “glowing air-bubble clock”.

 Close all valves for a long time that may cause overheat of the air pump.
 Confirm the air pump whether continuous operation is available or not at your responsibilty.
+Also, the durablity of solenoid valve shall be confirmed.
+It may be critical on your usage.

 Thank you for your interest to my project.
 Have a nice relaxation time with this clock!